 Don't use your home address

-It's a tip that most people forget to mention but it's vitally important for many reasons – do not use your home address as your business address.
+It's a tip that most people forget to mention, but it's vitally important for many reasons – do not use your home address as your business address.
 Firstly, it can make you look unprofessional, i.e. people might not respect your company if they know you work from home.
-And secondly, it could open up a can of worms – for example, what if something bad happens through your business?
-Do you really want the world to know where you sleep at night?
+And secondly, it could open up a can of worms – for example, what if something terrible happens through your business?
+Do you want the world to know where you sleep at night?

 Don't forget to take breaks

 It's all too easy to sit at your desk for eight hours straight without getting up to take regular breaks.
 I can't stress this enough.
 Don't forget to give yourself time away from the computer screen.
 Working long hours will only make you ill.
 Set the alarm every hour, so you know it's time to get up and stretch your legs, make a cup of tea or call a friend.

 One of the biggest challenges for homeworkers is finding the motivation to work in the first place.
 And once you do get going, it's challenging to stay productive.
 Avoid twiddling your thumbs and procrastinating.
 Sit at your desk at 9 am and tackle a few of the easy jobs first.
 It will help to set you off along the right track, and before you know it, you'll be ticking tasks off your list in no time at all.
 Read these top 20 ways to stay productive at work to help you stay focused.

 Many people assume that people working from home will also find the time to sort all the ironing, cleaning and cooking.
 It's not the case.
 Inform your partner, husband/wife, family or friends that you have to work eight hours a day like everyone else and that housework should remain a team-effort during out-of-office hours.